 In Years 1 and 2, there are three PE lessons a week for all pupils, taught by specialist staff.
-These take place on the Astroturf, indoors, or in the swimming pool and are supported by a wide range of extra-curricular activities including ballet, tennis, chess, gardening, forest club, first aid, judo, art and knitting.
+These take place on the Astroturf, indoors, or in the swimming pool and are supported by a wide range of extra-curricular activities including dance, tennis, football, rugby and bootcamp.

 In the Prep School